To find your path, start with your passion

 If you’re still reading, we’re speaking your language.
-Come join us as we set out to preserve and sustain what we already have like the forests, their wildlife, and water.
-Be a part of the change we’re going to bring in Southwest Virginia, the nation, and the globe as we take on the challenges of sustainability and make the decisions that will, ultimately, define the future of our planet.
+Come join us as we set out to preserve and sustain what we already have, like forests, wildlife, and water.
+Be a part of the change we’re bringing to Southwest Virginia, the nation, and the world as we take on the challenges of sustainability and make the decisions that will, ultimately, define the future of our planet.

 If you’re a prospective undergraduate or graduate student, an alum, an employer, a donor or friend of the college, or a member of the community — come join us and make an impact.